 We occasionally provide post-retirement benefits to long-tenured, executive-officer-level associates who provide services to the company after retirement from their executive positions.
 These post-retirement benefits are intended to compensate the associate for ongoing services associated with maintaining continuity of relationships and providing guidance to their successors and other associates.
-In 2017, we paid \$13,466 for accounting and financial reporting consulting services to a retired executive officer.
+No post-retirement benefits were paid to any former executive officer in 2018.